Lower Bounds on the F-pure Threshold and Extremal Singularities: Introduction

 where $r$ is the dimension of the singular locus of the corresponding affine hypersurface.
 The corresponding statement in positive characteristic, however, is spectacularly false.
 For example, the polynomial in characteristic $p$ defined by

-has $F$-pure threshold $\frac{1}{p^e}$ (a simple case of Theorem \ref{main1}), which is much smaller, especially as $n$ grows large, than $\frac{n}{p^e+1}$, the value of the de Fernex-Ein-Musta\c{t}\u{a} bound in this case (and indeed the log canonical threshold when $n\leq p^e +1$).
+has $F$-pure threshold $\frac{1}{p^e}$ (a simple case of Theorem \ref{main1}), which is much smaller, for $n\gg p$, than the value provided by the de Fernex-Ein-Musta\c{t}\u{a} bound.

-{\sc Acknowledgements.} The authors thank Karl Schwede, Mircea Musta\c{t}\u{a}, and J\'anos Koll\'ar for their interest, and especially Koll\'ar for directing us to the references \cite{kollar14} and \cite{HesseWitt}.
-The fifth author also gratefully acknowledges lively discussions with Damiano Testa, where she first learned of some of the extremal properties of Frobenius forms, such as the inseparability of their Gauss maps.
+{\sc Acknowledgements.} The authors thank Karl Schwede, Mircea Musta\c{t}\u{a}, and J\'anos Koll\'ar for their interest, and especially Koll\'ar for directing us to the references \cite{kollar14} and \cite{HesseWitt}, and Manuel Blickle for help translating \cite{HesseWitt}.
+The fifth author also gratefully acknowledges lively discussions with Damiano Testa, where she first learned of some of the extremal properties of certain forms, such as the inseparability of their Gauss maps.